dgattey/dg/README.md

 1. Run `turbo db -- migration:generate --name <name>` to create a new migration file
 1. Fill it in with the appropriate `up` and `down` code for what you're doing
-1. Create a new branch on Planetscale's UI to test with
+1. Create a new branch on Neon's UI to test with
 1. Connect to that branch with `turbo connect -- <branch>` and then start a new server with `turbo dev`
 1. In a new terminal tab, run `turbo db -- db:migrate` to run migrations onto that branch.
-1. If all looks good, you can deploy request from Planetscale, review, merge, and delete the branch.
+1. If all looks good, you can deploy request from Neon, review, merge, and delete the branch.
 1. Migrations can be undone with `turbo db -- db:migrate:undo`

 #### Strava